Attention in Motion: Secure Platooning via Transformer-based Misbehavior Detection: Introduction

-To address these combined challenges of real-time inference and sophisticated attack detection in platooning, this paper presents \textsc{AIMformer}, a transformer-based framework specifically designed for real-time misbehavior detection in vehicular platoons with edge deployment capabilities.
-Our approach leverages multi-head self-attention mechanisms to simultaneously capture intra-vehicle temporal dynamics and inter-vehicle coordination patterns, enabling comprehensive behavioral analysis across diverse attack vectors, platoon topologies, and operational scenarios.
+To address these challenges, we present \textsc{AIMformer}, a transformer-based framework for real-time misbehavior detection in vehicular platoons with edge deployment capabilities.
+Our approach supports two operational modes: a \emph{$B \cdot V$} configuration where self-attention captures intra-vehicle temporal dynamics independently per vehicle (enabling vehicle-local deployment), and a \emph{$V \cdot T$} configuration where attention operates across the concatenated vehicle-time dimension to model inter-vehicle spatial correlations (suited for infrastructure-based deployment).
+We summarize our \textbf{contributions} as follows: